-Specific development standards must be met when constructing, installing or displaying the types of signs identified in the State Policy.
+Development standards must be met when constructing, installing or displaying certain types of signs.

 The State Policy identifies specific development standards relating to:

 Exempt development for signage

 To meet the general requirements for exempt development, the sign must:

 - have consent in writing from the owner of the land on which the sign is located, as well as the consent of the owner of any adjoining land over which the sign is projecting.

 - be approved under section 138 of the Roads Act 1993 if any part of the sign projects over a public road or footpath.